pdrm83/youtube_api_wrapper/README.md

 **Note-** You must setup your **credentials** before being able to use this library.
 To learn how to setup credentials, read this link: [Extracting YouTube Comments with YouTube API & Python](https://python.gotrained.com/youtube-api-extracting-comments/).
 This is an excellent post about Youtube API service, and help you step-by-step configure the credentials.
-You need to pass the FOLDER_PATH of the credentials when you want to initialize the `youtube-easy-api` library.
+You need to enter the `CREDENTIALS_PATH` when you want to initialize the `youtube-easy-api` library.
+For more information, you can look at the examples below.

 ## Library
 The library requires the following libraries:

 * urllib
-* googleapiclient
+* google-api-python-client
 * google_auth_oauthlib
 * google